 Knowing When It’s Time

 We wish we could offer you a detailed road map for your situation, but every relationship is unique.
-What we can offer are guidelines to help you plot a course forward.
-Think of them as road signs that indicate when it’s time to let go.
+What we can offer are guidelines that help indicate when it’s time to let go.

 Have You Prayed Fervently?